Affiliate links on Android Authority may earn us a commission. Learn more.

 What resolution is the Steam Deck?

-This resolution results in a unique 16:10 aspect ratio, deviating from the more common 16:9 ratio often found in gaming.
-That also means that some games not supporting the 16:10 ratio natively may display black bars along the sides of the screen.
+Those dimensions result in a 16:10 aspect ratio, deviating from the 16:9 more often found in modern gaming.
+That also means that some games not supporting 16:10 natively may display black bars.

 How to change the resolution on your Steam Deck